hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 SELECT * FROM employee
 ```

+#### Lazy SQL Row Deserialization

+Rows in an `SqlResult` are deserialized lazily to allow you to access part of it if there is a value that can't be deserialized.

+While executing a query, if you set `SqlStatementOptions.returnRawResult` to `true`, `SqlRow` objects will be returned while
+iterating the `SqlResult`.
+Then, with `SqlRow.getObject` you can access values in a `SqlRow`.
+Each call to this method might
+result in deserialization if the column type for this object is `OBJECT`.
+It is advised to assign the result of this method
+call to some variable and reuse it.

+If you set `SqlStatementOptions.returnRawResult` to `false`, you will get regular JavaScript objects where keys are column names
+and values are values in the SQL row.
+If there is a field with `OBJECT` column type in the result that can't be deserialized,
+you will get an error.
+In this case, it is advised to set `SqlStatementOptions.returnRawResult` to `true` if you want partial
+deserialization.

 ### 8.7.3.
 Data Types

 The SQL service supports a set of SQL data types.
 The table below shows SQL data types and corresponding JavaScript types: